fixie-ai/fixie-sdk-js/docs/quickstart.md

-# Fixie SDK Quickstart
+# Llama Labs SDK Quickstart

-This is the Fixie SDK quickstart tutorial.
+This is the Llama Labs SDK quickstart tutorial.